BROKEN SKY

 Prologue

-The blaze started in a wastebasket.
-A humble beginning for a fire that would soon burn on the other side of the world..
+The blaze started in a wastebasket; a humble beginning for a fire that would soon be burning on the other side of the world.

-A battered white pickup was parked beside the trailer with its nose pointed downhill.
-When the burning wall collapsed into its cargo bed, the driverless vehicle lurched down the gravel slope and rolled into an open-ended Quonset hut.
-Inside, the flames ignited a maze of pipes that fed aviation fuel into high-pressure manifolds.
+The trailer’s walls sagged and collapsed into the driverless vehicle’s cargo bed, jarring it into motion.
+With its steering locked, the truck rolled downhill, carrying burning debris into an open-ended Quonset hut.
+Inside, the flames spread and ignited a maze of pipes that fed aviation fuel into high-pressure manifolds.
 And from there …

 - - - - -

 Three hundred miles off the Australian coast, an explosion rocked a fourteen-passenger seaplane.
-Its fuel cap, mounted atop the fuselage between the wings, blew off, venting a stream of black smoke.
-The fire died quickly but no more fuel flowed into the tanks.
-Engines sputtered and passengers screamed as the aircraft pitched toward the sea.
+Its fuel cap, mounted atop the fuselage between the wings, blew off and vented a stream of oily black smoke.
+The fire died quickly in the empty tanks, but the fuel-starved engines sputtered, and passengers screamed as the aircraft pitched toward the sea.

 Chapter 1